-- Excellent communicator – They have a pre-built system to keep you updated on their progress on the work and a simple way to ask/answer questions.
-They work independently and on their own hours, but they know how to keep you up to speed, simply.
+- They are an excellent communicator – They have a pre-built system to keep you updated on their progress with the work assigned and they have a simple way to ask/answer questions.
+They work independently and on their own hours, but they know how to keep you up to speed with simplicity and ease.

-- Super organized – Their sock drawer is a thing to be admired.
+- They are super organized – Their sock drawer is a thing to be admired.
 And their spice cabinet.
 And their Google Drive folders, too.
-This talent translates in the quality of work they provide you and help you drop your shoulders and say “ahhhhhhhhhh” in satisfaction.
+This talent translates in the quality of work they provide you, which as we all know… will help you drop your shoulders and say “ahhhhhhhhhh” in satisfaction.

-- Knows their stuff – They don’t need to know ALL things, they just need to really, really know their specific niche or skill.
-Whether that’s managing your schedule or helping you create systems & processes or bookkeeping or stepping up as your superhero webmaster, they are experienced and this type of work totally LIGHTS them up.
+- They know their stuff – They don’t need to know ALL things, they just need to really, really know their specific niche or skill.
+Whether that’s managing your schedule or helping you create systems & processes or stepping up as your superhero webmaster, they are experienced and this type of work totally LIGHTS them up.

-- Wants to see you WIN – They see you as their client, not as their boss.
+- They want to see you WIN – They see you as their client, not as their boss.
 This is a really important paradigm shift.
 Your VA wants to deliver impeccable customer service and exceed your expectations.
 Why?
 Because when you win, they win.
 Because when you see results, trust is built and then you’ll outsource more projects to them.
-Get this relationship right and you’ll never feel like you’re having to hold your staff’s hand ever again.
+Get this relationship right and you’ll never feel like you’re having to hold your teammate’s hand ever again.

 2. How to ensure you’ve got a good fit